davidgiven/fluxengine/doc/disk-brother.md

 if you want to extract everything.

 The files are usually in the format known as WP-1, which aren't well supported by modern tools (to nobody's great surprise).
-Matthias Encke is [working on a tool to turn this into RTF](https://mathesoft.eu/brother-wp-1-dokumente/)
+Matthias Henkell is [working on a tool to turn this into RTF](https://mathesoft.eu/brother-wp-1-dokumente/)

 Any questions? please [get in